joshuatmyers/joshuatmyers/README.md

 # 💫 About Me:
-I'm a MEng student at Durham University and previous intern at Ansys.<br>I am interested in the application of DL to many domains, such as digital signal processing and side-channel attacks.<br>I also enjoy low level programming, including kernel-level programming and reverse-engineering.
+I'm a MEng student at Durham University and previous intern at Ansys.<br>I am interested in the application of DL to many domains, such as digital signal processing and side-channel attacks.<br>I also enjoy reverse-engineering and low-level programming, including kernel-level programming.

 ## 🌐 Socials: